Regular representation

 In mathematics, and in particular the theory of group representations, the regular representation of a group G is the linear representation afforded by the group action of G on itself by translation.

 One distinguishes the left regular representation λ given by left translation and the right regular representation ρ given by the inverse of right translation.

 Finite groups

-For a finite group G, the left regular representation λ (over a field K) is a linear representation on the K-vector space V freely generated by the elements of G, i. e. they can be identified with a basis of V. Given g ∈ G, λg is the linear map determined by its action on the basis by left translation by g, i.e.
+For a finite group G, the left regular representation λ (over a field K) is a linear representation on the K-vector space V freely generated by the elements of G, i.e. elements of G can be identified with a basis of V. Given g ∈ G, λg is the linear map determined by its action on the basis by left translation by g, i.e.

 For the right regular representation ρ, an inversion must occur in order to satisfy the axioms of a representation.
 Specifically, given g ∈ G, ρg is the linear map on V determined by its action on the basis by right translation by g−1, i.e.

 Alternatively, these representations can be defined on the K-vector space W of all functions G → K. It is in this form that the regular representation is generalized to topological groups such as Lie groups.